courteccles/database-design/README.md

 | 1          | Nelly         | Narwol       | female         | Math   | English | Science | Mr. Jay  | Mrs. Thomp | Miss Lindy  |
 | 2          | Greg          | Greggory     | male           | Music  | Math    | Science | Mrs. Net | Mr. Krimly | Miss Lindy  |

+#### Problems Created by the Poor Design
   1. What do you name your table when it holds everything?
   2. How can you query a specific teacher/class?
   3. How could you query all the students that are in a certain class?
   4. Where do you store other class information?
   5. Creates duplicate data that is hard to differentiate when querying.
-  6. Other reasons/examples of how this is difficult to maintain...

-  If we wanted to search for a specific teacher or class the code gets quite wet, and the results have duplicates which are difficult to make sense of.
+  6. If we wanted to search for a specific teacher or class the code gets quite wet, and the results have duplicates which are difficult to make sense of.

-  This table does not adequately represent the relationships between classes and teachers, merely that they are related to a particular student.
+  7. This table does not adequately represent the relationships between classes and teachers, merely that they are related to a particular student.
 It could be assumed that teacher1 corresoponds with class1, but this is still very difficult to search for.

   #### Some Possible Queries